pvskp/gimp-dall-e/README.md

 - **Create new images**: Generate entirely new images based on textual prompts, offering various customization options like image size, style, and quality.
 - **Configurable models**: Choose between different DALL-E models for varied results.

+## Requirements

+- GIMP (version 2.10 or later recommended)
+- Active OpenAI API key
+- Python 2.7, once this is the only one currently supported by stable GIMP.

 ## Installation

 To install the DALL-E GIMP Plugin, follow these steps: